jonahgoldwastaken/web-app-from-scratch-2021/README.md

 [Link to live version](https://triptop.app)

-A web app built from scratch giving you a Spotify playlist that is the perfect length for your trip.
+Creating the perfect roadtrip playlist based on your music taste.

 ## Index